Engineered Dewatering Services to Suit Your Needs

 Any engineer who works with soils should be familiar with the connection between soil and water.
 This is where Whitewater earned client confidence and a strong reputation for dry excavations.
 The designers of Whitewater take ground water hydrology into account, focusing on water flow characteristics in terms of direction and amount, as well as subsurface soil conditions.
 The designers and technical product representatives at Whitewater work to guarantee that our clients understand the benefits of reduced pore water pressure and the resulting increase in soil stability and strength.
 The overall effect is an improvement in slope stability and the necessary increase in bearing capacity for the long-term use of infrastructure such as water and oil pipelines.

-Not only are well point dewatering systems necessary for civil engineering projects, but they are also deployed / installed in other sectors like as mining.
+Not only are well point dewatering systems necessary for civil engineering projects, but they are also deployed / installed in other sectors such as mining.